Tackling the Opioid Crisis Through Collaboration and Innovation

-Physician and Chief medical officer of Collective Medical
+Physician and Chief medical officer, Collective Medical

 Dr. Benjamin Zaniello, MPH, is a practicing physician and chief medical officer for Collective Medical, developer of the nation's largest network for care collaboration.
 Prior to his work at Collective, Dr. Zaniello was a CMIO of population health at Providence St. Joseph Health where he was responsible for developing the technical infrastructure that supports Providence’s risk-based contracts, including the system's landmark direct-to-employer contracts.
 He also led projects on consumer experience optimization, EMR integration/data exchange and digital innovation projects with Providence’s venture fund.
 Prior to his work at Providence, Dr. Zaniello conducted NIH-funded translational research in population health at University of Washington.